-- Download the Understanding Discrimination Law training flyer in a print friendly format (PDF File, 450.7 KB)
+- Download the Understanding Discrimination Law training flyer in a print friendly format (PDF File, 293.1 KB)

 This course aims to give participants a thorough understanding of their rights and responsibilities under the Queensland Anti-Discrimination Act 1991 through an exploration of the key legal concepts and the functions of the Anti-Discrimination Commission Queensland (ADCQ).

 This is an interactive, face-to-face session with a variety of visual and small group activities, many of which are based on case law or real life scenarios.

 Participants will learn how to:

-- Identify unlawful discrimination;
+- identify unlawful discrimination

-- List and define the attributes protected under Queensland anti-discrimination legislation;
+- list and define the attributes protected under Queensland anti-discrimination legislation

-- Understand how exemptions work and describe the most commonly used exemptions in the Anti- Discrimination Act;
+- understand how exemptions work and describe the most commonly-used exemptions in the Anti- Discrimination Act

-- Identify sexual harassment and understand the
+- identify sexual harassment and understand the

-- Identify workplace harassment (bullying), and understand the relationship between bullying, discrimination and sexual harassment;
+- identify workplace harassment (bullying), and understand the relationship between bullying, discrimination, and sexual harassment

-- Define victimisation and vilification;
+- define victimisation and vilification

-- Understand what options for resolution are available to people experiencing discrimination or harassment in the workplace or other areas of their life.
+- understand what options for resolution are available to people experiencing discrimination or harassment in the workplace or other areas of their life.

 How can staff training help reduce risk for an organisation?

 Organisations may be held liable for the behaviour of their employees and volunteers under the Queensland Anti- Discrimination Act 1991 , unless they can show that they took

-'Reasonable steps' can include:
+Reasonable steps can include:

-- Implementing effective policies and complaint procedures on discrimination and harassment;
+- implementing effective policies and complaint procedures on discrimination and harassment

-- Training all staff on the policies and legislation;
+- training all staff on the policies and legislation

-- Taking all complaints seriously, and dealing with them fairly, promptly and appropriately; and
+- taking all complaints seriously, and dealing with them fairly, promptly, and appropriately, and

-- Taking any other steps necessary to assess and mitigate the risk of harassment and discrimination in the workplace.
+- taking any other steps necessary to assess and mitigate the risk of harassment and discrimination in the workplace.

 The session is suitable for anyone wanting more detailed information about discrimination, vilification, sexual harassment, and other types of unlawful behaviour.
 It is particularly useful for general staff or volunteers in any organisation.